bytecodealliance/javy/wpt/README.md

 ## Tips for getting tests to pass

 - Adding tests to the ignored list is acceptable if there is no intent to support the feature the test is testing.
-- We highly recommend running the WPT suite with the `experimental_event_loop` Cargo feature enabled on the `javy-core` crate so tests relying on the event loop are able to pass.
+- We highly recommend running the WPT suite with the `experimental_event_loop` Cargo feature enabled on the `javy-plugin` crate so tests relying on the event loop are able to pass.
 - Strongly consider adding tests in Rust for APIs you're adding to get faster feedback on failures the WPT suite catches while working on a fix.

 ### If you need to change upstream tests